Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 With that said, RankIQ’s content analysis is quite a bit more simplistic than Topic’s and lacks some of the more advanced features like providing context on every suggested keyword.
 But I am happy to do my own research for the difference in price.

-You’re welcome for that hot little piece of advice.
 Which reminds me, I’d really appreciate it if you’d use my referral link if you are considering subscribing to RankIQ.

 Speaking of which …